Like every other nontrivial language, Latitude provides methods for conditional branching, looping, and the like.

 falsehood.

-Latitude objects will respond to the messages and
+Latitude objects will respond to the messages and, or, and not

 default, these operators do not short-circuit.
 Like most things in